qdzo/ceylon-config/README.md

 ### Caveats:

 `ceylon-config` doesn't support arrays in json: it converts them to string.
-This is made to exclude ugly and buggy variable-names folowed by index - `foo.1, foo.2.name`.
+This is made to exclude ugly and buggy variable-names followed by index - `foo.1, foo.2.name`.
 > Because position is matter in sequence.